 I stopped and leered at the sky.
 If my girlfriend was right, I would never hear the end of it.

 Then, as if on cue, it began to rain — an unremitting downpour, like the inundation of the great flood in only a square mile.
-It was as if God had parted a cloud and pissed in my neighborhood.
+It was as if God had parted a cloud and pissed on my neighborhood.
 Within seconds I was drenched and feeling like I was floating in the Lord Almighty’s urinal.

-I noticed what appeared to be a scrap of shaggy carpet dumped on the sidewalk ahead.
-Drawing nearer, though, I ruled out my shaggy carpet theory: this was a clump of wet, matted fur — the remnants of a small animal, laying in a slick of its own blood.
+I then noticed what appeared to be a scrap of shaggy carpet dumped on the sidewalk ahead.
+Drawing nearer, though, I ruled out my carpet theory: this was a clump of wet, matted fur — the remnants of a small animal, laying in a slick of its own blood.

-Standing above the dead animal now removed all doubt about its identity: it was the mutilated remains of the little dog.
+Standing above the animal now removed all doubt about its identity: it was the mutilated remains of the little dog.

 Now at this juncture in the story, I must admit to making three critical errors in judgment.
 The first mistake being a tactical miscue of the gravest consequence: